eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-managingprojects.md

 - **Build**: Initiate a build of your project.
 This action is not available if a build is already running.
 For more information, see [Building Codewind projects](mdteclipsebuildproject.html).
 - **Disable Auto Build**: Use this to disable automatic builds if you are making a lot of changes and don't want builds to be triggered until you are done.
 This action is only available when auto build is enabled.
 - **Enable Auto Build**: Use this to re-enable automatic builds whenever a change is made.
 This action is only available when auto build is disabled.
 - **Auto inject metrics**: Enable or disable the injection of app metrics for your project.
 This option is disabled by default.
-Enable this option to add Appmetrics Prometheus code to your project at build time.
+Enable this option to add Open Metrics code to your project at build time.
 - **Remove**: Removes a project.
 This action removes the project from Codewind.
 You can then use Eclipse to delete the project from the Eclipse workspace and the file system.
 - **Refresh**: If the project gets out of sync, use this option to refresh it.
 To refresh all projects, right-click the **Projects (Local)** item in the **Codewind Explorer** view and select **Refresh**.